Lalith Athulathmudali

-Lalith William Samarasekera Athulathmudali, PC (ලලිත් ඇතුලත්මුදලි; 26 November 1936 – 23 April 1993), known as Lalith Athulathmudali, was a Sri Lankan statesman.
+Lalith William Samarasekera Athulathmudali, PC (ලලිත් ඇතුලත්මුදලි; 26 November 1936 – 23 April 1993), known as Lalith Athulathmudali, was a Sri Lankan politician.
 He was a prominent member of the United National Party, who served as Minister of Trade and Shipping; Minister National Security and Deputy Minister of Defence; Minister of Agriculture, Food and Cooperatives and finally Minister of Education.
 Following a failed impeachment of President Ranasinghe Premadasa, he was removed from the UNP and formed his own party, the Democratic United National Front.
 He was assassinated under mysterious circumstances in 1993.

 Early life and education

 Born to a family of lawyers hailing from Kalutara District, his father D. D. Athulathmudali was a member of the State Council of Ceylon and his mother was Srimathi Samarasekera Athulathmudali.
 He had two siblings, a brother Dayanthe who became an electrical engineer and a sister Sujaee who became a Physician.

-Athulathmudali received his primary education at St. John's College Panadura and Royal Primary School; before moving to Royal College Colombo from 1948 to 1955 for his secondary educated, where he won the Steward Prize and excelled in athletics.
+Athulathmudali received his primary education at St. John's College Panadura and Royal Primary School; before moving to Royal College Colombo from 1948 to 1955 for his secondary education, where he won the Steward Prize and excelled in athletics.

 He then went on to read jurisprudence at Jesus College, Oxford, from 1955 to 1958.
 He graduated with a BA in 1958 and continued his post-graduate studies at Oxford.
 In 1959, his father died and he had to return due to a lack of funds.
 S. W. R. D. Bandaranaike, the prime minister at the time and a close friend of his late father, on hearing his case, provided him with a Ceylon Government Scholarship having passed it through parliament.
 He gained a BCL and MA in 1960 from Oxford winning the Lord Sanky Prize in 1959.
-While at Oxford, Athulathmudali joined the Oxford Union.
+While at Oxford, Athulathmudali joined the Oxford Union, where he served as President between 1957-58.
 In 1962 he entered Harvard Law School on scholarship and graduated from Harvard University with an LL.M. in 1963.
-He was fluent in Sinhalese, English, Tamil, German and French.
+He was fluent in Sinhalese, English, German and French.